mainmatter/trash-in-treasure-out/text.md

 haven't specified yet what `payment_info` _is_, but let's assume for now that it may contain credit card details.
 Now, credit card details are things you don't want ending up in your logs or in API responses.
 Using the [`newtype`] pattern, we can make it _really hard_ to leak such data to the logs.
+The following examples can be found in the repo state as of the [step 3] commit.
 Let's conjure up a `PaymentInfo` type:

 ```rust
 // src/types/payment_info.rs